jbsoliman/basic-shell/README.md

 # basic-shell

-This project contains:my_shell.c,
+This repository contains:my_shell.c,
                       a makefile that compiles the C file and a my_shell executable

+## Author
+Jason Soliman

+## Work Flow
-The shell prints out a prompt,
+* The shell prints out a prompt
-          reads a line from the user
+* Read a line from user input
-          and parses the line into arguments that are used to execute commands.
+* The shell parses the input into tokens that are used to execute commands.

+## Additional Feature
-The fork() system is used to create new processes, and the entire shell runs in a loop.
+The fork() system call is used to create new a child process.The shell runs in a loop that exits when user input command "exit"

-There are also internal commands: exit, pwd, history and cd.
+There are also internal commands: pwd, history and cd.